So Many Questions About Gold Prices

-If you have a one-of-a-kind custom made ring created for you, your price to be paid will be greater, than a similar weight ring that was factory made.
-The price needs to pay the designer and the individual tasks of wax carving, casting, polishing, setting and putting on the special finishes or textures or engraving that make your ring unique.
+If you have a one-of-a-kind custom-made ring created for you, your price to be paid will be greater, than a ring of similar weight and style that was factory made.
+The cost of a custom made ring includes the time of t he designer to create it, as well as the wax carving or CAD/CAM creation, casting, polishing, setting and adding the special finishes or textures plus any engraving that make your ring unique.

 A custom wedding or engagement ring has no economy of scale because it is one of a kind.
 So expect to pay more for the singular care that goes into its making.

 The more multiples of that piece of jewelry that are out there in the marketplace, the less you pay by weight for the design and initial set up to make it.
 That cost has been absorbed by the many pieces made.